Phoenix-ComputerCraft/phoenix-computercraft.github.io/docs/network.md

 The Phoenix Socket Protocol (PSP) provides a reliable bidirectional socket connection between two computers.
 PSP is based on TCP, and is the main protocol exposed to user programs.
 This implements the Transport layer of the TCP/IP model.
 It has the type `"socket"`, and has the following members:
 * `sequence`: The sequence number of the current message.
 * `acknowledgement`: If set, indicates the message was received, and records the next sequence number the system is expecting (last sequence + 1).
+* `windowSize`: The number of subsequent messages the other computer may send before it must wait for a window size update.
 * `synchronize`: If set to `true`, indicates synchronization of the sequence number.
 * `final`: If set to `true`, indicates the connection is now closing.
+* `reset`: If set to `true`, indicates the connection is being reset.

 Ports are not stored in the PSP message; rather, they are implemented through modem channels.
 Port 0 is reserved for non-PSP applications, and is thus illegal to use in PSP communications.